Immunizations

 RSV

 Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious.
 Infants and older adults are more likely to develop severe RSV and need hospitalization.
 Vaccines are available to protect older adults from severe RSV.
+It is also available for pregnant women to receive to help protect their newborn baby.

 Shingles